Home Page 2024

 for any further Information you seek.

-The Scene Below reflects the Situation that brought the 2023 Spiranthes season to an end.
-From mid July until mid January 2024 Ireland has endured a deluge.
+The Images Below show the Situation that brought the 2023 Spiranthes season to an end!
+From mid July until mid January 2024, Ireland has endured a deluge.
 CLIMATE CHANGE seems to be playing with us!
 After a long Hot Spring the rest of the Summer became wet and has remained so until 2024

 Early SUMMER